Sun Tunnel Installation Cost

 How Much is a Sun Tunnel Installation?

-The cost of installing a sun tunnel on average is between £520 and £710, with the higher end being for a rigid tunnel on a flat roof rather than a pitched roof.
+The average sun tunnel installation cost is between £520 and £715, with the higher end being for a rigid tunnel on a flat roof rather than a pitched roof.

-A sun tunnel is an innovative yet cost-effective way of allowing and promoting natural light in your home.
-Designed especially for those areas of the house that can’t reap the benefits of natural sunlight.
+A sun tunnel is an innovative yet cost-effective way to add natural light to your home, especially in areas that can't benefit from natural sunlight.

-Getting enough natural sunlight in your home can be a tricky task, especially for those of us with smaller homes and windows, or who live in a property where sun opportunities are scarce.
-Yet, natural light in your home will bring a host of benefits with it, including being good for your health and well-being, as well as potentially saving you money on your energy bills.
+Getting enough natural sunlight can be tricky in a smaller home with few windows, or if you live in a property where sun opportunities are scarce.
+Yet natural light in your home will bring a host of benefits, including being good for your health and potentially saving you money on your energy bills.

 With a sun tunnel you can begin channelling natural sunlight through a tube from your roof down to your ceiling, using reflective materials, and a diffuser at the end to help disperse the light covering as much of the room as possible.